Supermarionation: Successor techniques

 In 1983, Gerry Anderson returned to puppetry with his independent science-fiction TV series Terrahawks.
 The characters of this series were made as 3 ft rubber hand puppets, operated from the studio floor in a process called "Supermacromation".
 This was similar to the techniques employed by American puppeteer Jim Henson.

 In 2004, Anderson created a Captain Scarlet remake titled New Captain Scarlet, which was produced using computer-generated imagery (CGI) and motion-capture techniques.
 Motion capture was used heavily for action sequences as it provided more convincing character movement.
 As a nod to Supermarionation, the series was credited as being "created in Hypermarionation".
 According to Anderson, Hypermarionation was not simply animation, but a "photo-real" production method combining CGI, high-definition picture and surround sound.
 Garland suggests that through Hypermarionation, Anderson sought to achieve a "hyperreal simulation of his live-action film utopia".

 In 2014, a Kickstarter campaign was launched to fund a remake of the anime series Firestorm, to be produced using a technique called "Ultramarionation".

 Revival

 In the 2010s, Stephen La Rivière and his production company Century 21 Films began a revival of Supermarionation.
 Their productions are listed below.

 Century 21 Films also worked on "Apollo", a 2019 episode of Endeavour that is set partly in a TV studio which is making a puppet series called Moon Rangers.
 The episode features story-within-a-story marionette sequences that were written and filmed as a tribute to Supermarionation.

+Supermarionation characters also appear briefly in the BBC Children in Need Puppet Aid music video, albeit with no speaking or singing role.